-The treatment initiates a pro inflammatory response in the affected tissue that is being treated.
+The treatment initiates a pro-inflammatory response in the affected tissue that is being treated.
 The body responds by increasing the blood circulation and metabolism in the affected area which accelerates the body’s own healing processes.
 The shockwaves can break down injured tissues and calcifications.
-As a result of cellular tissue micro-trauma, it can provide a temporary analgesic effect on afferent nerves providing immediate pain relief, known as ‘hyper-stimulation anaesthesia’.
+As a result of cellular tissue micro-trauma, it can provide a temporary analgesic effect on afferent nerves providing immediate pain relief, known as ‘hyper-stimulation anesthesia’.

 Shockwave therapy stimulates and supports the body’s self-healing mechanisms.
 ESWT is a non-invasive treatment modality- there are no medications such as cortisone or surgery involved.
 There are no major safety concerns associated with ESWT.
 It is common to have some immediate pain relief and studies have shown positive outcomes in approx. 70% of cases.
 It is included in the NICE guidelines for the management of refractory (chronic) tendinopathies involving conditions such as plantar fasciitis, Achilles tendinopathy and tennis elbow but can be used for most common tendinopathies.